bcharlier/HMMA238/Courses/Intro-Python/tp.md

 ---
 ### <font color='red'>Exercise : Align display</font>
 Can you make the previous loop display the score in an align way?
-This is a stackoverflow question!
+This is a StackOverflow question!
 *Hint*: use '<'
 ---